 There are exceptions of course, which broadly fall into three categories.

 Still Critical to You.
 At Dropbox, storage is a key economic driver for their business.
-I’m still pretty sure they don’t deploy more storage than Google or Amazon, but they need to be in control of this and can make specialist architecture for their need in a way cloud providers probably can’t while serving all their other customers.
+I’m still pretty sure they don’t deploy more storage than Google or Apple, but they need to be in control of this and so they build their own specialist architecture to meet their customers’ needs in a way cloud providers will probably not match for a while given their broader focus.

 Still Early.
 The very latest stuff is still hard.
 LLMs, multi-card CUDA, quantum, optical and many other hyperscale technologies are still being developed.
 If you rely on this stuff, you’re probably hosting it yourself.
 Maybe you use Amazon because they have more GPUs or megawatts than you can source, but boy, you know you’re paying a premium.